emaste/CIS-Benchmark/FileSystemPermissions.markdown

 users, but needs to be readable as this information is used with many non-privileged programs.

 #### Audit:
-Run the following command and verify the the read/write permissions are correct, and the owner and owner group are set to root and operator:
+Run the following command and verify the the read/write permissions are correct, and the owner and owner group are set to root and wheel:
 <pre><code># ls -l /etc/group
--rw-r--r-- 1 root operator [date and time] /etc/group</code></pre>
+-rw-r--r-- 1 root wheel [date and time] /etc/group</code></pre>

 #### Remediation:
 Run the following command to set permissions on <code>/etc/group</code> :
-<pre><code># chown root:operator /etc/group
+<pre><code># chown root:wheel /etc/group
 # chmod 644 /etc/group</code></pre>

 #### CIS Controls: